tiborp/email-shortcode-button/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a shortcode button to the TinyMCE editor for easy anti spambot email links.
+Adds a shortcode button to the WordPress TinyMCE editor for easy anti spambot email links.

 == Description ==

-This simple plugin adds a button to the TinyMCE editor that puts a selected email adress into a shortcode [email], which uses WordPress' native antispambot() function to encode the emailadress so harvesters can't get it.
+This simple plugin adds a button to the TinyMCE editor that puts a selected email adress into a shortcode [email] and turns it into a mailto-link, which uses WordPress' native antispambot() function to encode the emailadress so harvesters can't get it.

 == Installation ==